stalomeow/note/docs/index.md

 === "English"

-    This is my notebook and blog.
+    This is my notebook and blog written in Chinese.
 You're welcome to leave a comment.

 === "中文"